|Conflict||Dance of the Dragons|

-Criston's greens traveled south along the western shore of the Gods Eye lake, but the river lords practiced scorched earth tactics, burning their forests and villages.
-They used guerrilla warfare against the greens, many of whom deserted or joined the blacks.
-At the village of Crossed Elms, Criston's forces were attacked by men disguised as corpses, losing twelve men before realizing the ruse.
+Criston marched out of Harrenhal with 3,600 men - having lost about 400 due to enemy raids, disease, and desertion.
+They traveled south along the western shore of the Gods Eye lake, but their riverlord enemies practiced scorched earth tactics, burning their own forests and villages.
+The blacks used guerrilla warfare against the greens, and by the day more of Criston's host deserted or joined the blacks.
+On one occasion the greens came across a grisly display of feasting corpses, the bodies of men who had fallen at the Fishfeed.
+Later at the village of Crossed Elms, Criston's forces were attacked by blacks disguised as corpses, losing twelve men before realizing Black Trombo's ruse.

-Ser Criston's death in the Butcher's Ball marked the high point of Rhaenyra Targaryen's fortunes.
-However, Prince Aemond and King Aegon II still remained to carry on the greens' cause.
+Ser Criston Cole's death in the Butcher's Ball marked the high point of Rhaenyra Targaryen's fortunes.
+However, Prince Aemond Targaryen and King Aegon II Targaryen still remained to carry on the greens' cause.